unimarkup/unimarkup-rs/CONTRIBUTING.md

 reference GitHub issues that this commit **Closes**.

 **Breaking Changes** should start with the word `BREAKING CHANGE:` with a space or two newlines.
 The rest of the commit message is then used for this.

+## Hooks
+Git hooks can help write commit message according to this convention.
+We provide our own commit-msg git hook pre-configured.

+To use our commit-msg git hook, copy it into your `.git/hooks/` directory.
+Alternatively set our `.hooks/` directory as your git hooks directory with the following shell command:
+`git config core.hooksPath ./.hooks`